inesp/inesp.github.io/_posts/2026-03-23-blind-spots-in-code-part-III.md

 We are optimistic about how long things will take.
 We are optimistic about how risky a project is.
 We are optimistic about whether our code is done.

 And unfortunately, **knowing about optimism bias doesn't make it go away.** You can read this whole post, nod along, and still underestimate your next project by 70%.
-(Or you can become the pessimistic nay-sayer at your company whom nobody likes :-|.)
+(Or you can become the pessimistic nay-sayer at your company whom nobody likes.)

 But maybe the goal of eliminating bias was always silly.